gerhynes/aws-notes/certified-cloud-practitioner/README.md

 Ciphertext is the result of encryption performed on plaintext via an algorithm.

 ### Cryptographic Keys
-A **Cryptographic Key** is a variable used in conjunction wth an encryption algorithm to encrypt or decrypt data.
+A **Cryptographic Key** is a variable used in conjunction with an encryption algorithm to encrypt or decrypt data.

 Symmetric Encryption is when the same key is used for encoding and decoding, such as with Advanced Encryption Standard (AES).

 Asymmetric Encryption is when two keys are used.
-One to encode and one to decode, such as wth Rivest-Shamir-Adleman (RSA).
+One to encode and one to decode, such as with Rivest-Shamir-Adleman (RSA).

 ### Hashing and Salting
 A **Hashing Function** is a function that accepts arbitrarily-sized values and maps them to a fixed-size data structure.
-Hashing can redcue the size of the stored value.
+Hashing can reduce the size of the stored value.

 Hashing is a one-way process and is deterministic, it always returns the same output for the same input.

-Hashing functions are used to storoe passwords in a database so that the password doesn't reside in plaintext format.
+Hashing functions are used to store passwords in a database so that the password doesn't reside in plaintext format.

-To authenticate a user, when a user inputs their password, it is hashed and the hash is compared to the stred hash.
+To authenticate a user, when a user inputs their password, it is hashed and the hash is compared to the stored hash.
 If they match, the user has successfully logged in.

 Popular hashing functions include MD5, SHA256, and Bcrypt.
-If an attacker knows what function you are using and steals your database, they coul enumerate a dctionary of passwords to determine the password.
+If an attacker knows what function you are using and steals your database, they could enumerate a dictionary of passwords to determine the password.

-A **Salt** is a random string not known to the attacker that the hash function accepts to mitigate the determnistic nature of hashing functions.
+A **Salt** is a random string not known to the attacker that the hash function accepts to mitigate the deterministic nature of hashing functions.

 ### Digital Signatures and Signing
 A **Digital Signature** is a mathematical scheme for verifying the authenticity of digital messages or documents.